MarilynKeller/SMPL2AddBiomechanics/README.md

 `{"sex": "male", "massKg": "68.94", "heightM": "1.80"}`
 , and the `trc` file contains the synthetic motion capture data for the input sequences.

-Those informations can be used as input for [AddBiomechanics](https://dev-addbiomechanics.org/) to align the OpenSim model to the motion capture data.
+This information can be used as input for [AddBiomechanics](https://dev-addbiomechanics.org/) to align the OpenSim model to the motion capture data.
-Note that you will need to use the developper version of https://dev-addbiomechanics.org/ that support the BSM model.
+Note that you will need to use the developer version of https://dev-addbiomechanics.org/ that support the BSM model.

 In the 'Upload Custom OpenSim Model' section, upload the BSM model `models/bsm/bsm.osim`.

-In "Motion Capture Files" section, upload the `trc` file from `output/01/trials/01_01_poses.trc`.
+In the "Motion Capture Files" section, upload the `trc` file from `output/01/trials/01_01_poses.trc`.

 Below is shown the form filled with the data from the example above: